semanticpy/owlreadyL/doc/sparql.rst

 The owlready2.sparql.endpoint module can be used to open a SPARQL endpoint.
 It requires Flask.
 It contains the EndPoint class, that takes a World and can be used as a Flask page function.

-The following script creates a SPARQL endpoint:
+The following script creates a SPARQL endpoint with Flask:

 ::